marekbrze/categorized-raycast-extensions/README.md

 [Mound](https://www.raycast.com/desmondsofua/mound-for-pile) by desmondsofua - A Raycast extension for the Pile journaling app

-[Multi](https://www.raycast.com/fernando_barbat/multi) by fernando_barbat - See rooms & teammates, join sessions, control devices and more
+[Multi](https://www.raycast.com/multi/multi) by multi - See rooms & teammates, join sessions, control devices and more

 [Music Timer](https://www.raycast.com/JulienLacr0ix/music-timer) by JulienLacr0ix - Music Timer is the ultimate productivity app that fuses the Pomodoro Technique with your favorite tracks from Spotify and Apple Music!